A-New-BellHope/bellhopcuda/README.md

 ### Coverage Tests

-A set of scripts are provided which generate test environment files (with SSP files, bathymetry, etc. as appropriate) for every combination of run type, influence type, SSP, and dimensionality (about 1500 tests).
+A set of scripts are provided which generate test environment files (along with SSP files, bathymetry, etc. as appropriate) for every combination of run type, influence type, SSP, and dimensionality (about 1500 tests).
 These are primarily for code coverage, rather than testing the correctness of the physics, and are short to be able to run relatively quickly.
-The scripts also test to make sure which any tests which
+The scripts also test to make sure that any combinations of these settings which are not supported by `BELLHOP` / `BELLHOP3D` are rejected by our version, assuming the `BHC_LIMIT_FEATURES` build option was enabled.

 The current version of `bellhopcxx` / `bellhopcuda` matches on all the coverage tests.